 One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
 The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.
-This course consists of 10 credit points.
-If you plan to complete all 10 units in the same year, please use the Current Students Fee estimator, in conjunction with your unit selection, to determine your estimated tuition fee.
-You can also use the Fee estimator to show your estimated tuition fee if you plan to study part time.
+This course consists of 10 units.
+If you plan to complete all 10 units in 1 year, please use the Current Students’ Fee estimator, in conjunction with your unit selection, to determine your estimated tuition fee.
+You can also use this Fee estimator to show your estimated tuition fee if you plan to study part time.

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

 Learn more about fees and available payment options.

 A Deakin scholarship could help you pay for your course fees, living costs and study materials.
 If you've got something special to offer Deakin - or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
 Search or browse through our scholarships